DANCING MODERNIST LITERATURE

 As one of the first monograph-length projects to explore dance adapting literature more generally, my project not only breaks new ground in approaches to modernism, but also establishes dance as an important site for the study of the dissemination and interpretation of literature.

 Dancing Modernist Literature is fully funded by a three-year Leverhulme Early Career Fellowship.
+The monograph based on this research is under contract with Edinburgh University Press.

 home